sebastianwindeck/GitPolitics/docs/README.md

 # Welcome to [Git][Politics]

-[Git][Politics] is currently a German Student project aiming to
+[Git][Politics] is currently a German student project aiming to

-1. visualize politicians work,
+1. visualize politician's work world wide,
 2. visualize politics (political processes),
 3. clarify policies
 4. and make the entire political system comprehensible

-for everyone.
+available for everyone.

+**Image politcs were as transparent as GitHub changes**

 On this roadmap the aim is to develop a powerful tool to track all the changes on a easy to use interface.